 When he returned home, Steve shared story after story with his wife and announced that he felt a strong pull to the mission field.
 He even filled out a seminary application, to her dismay.
 But before he uprooted his family and quit his work as an Internet entrepreneur, Steve discovered that following Jesus is more about a heart change than a career change.
 God could certainly call him to the mission field, but first God wanted him to be a missionary right where he was with the people at his workplace and within his network of relationships.
-Steve began to see opportunities all around him that he had never seen before.
+For the first time, Steve began to see opportunities all around him.
 He realized that his primary mission field was right where he worked and lived.

 Like Steve, many Christians are oblivious to their most significant mission field.
 Just before Jesus departed the earth, he outlined his strategic plan for world impact to his disciples: "But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth" (Acts 1:8).